Type: global configuration parameter

 For a message to be classified as repeated, the following properties must be identical:

 Note that rate-limiters are usually applied to specific input sources or processes.
 So first and foremost the input source must be the same to classify a messages as a duplicated.

 You may want to check out testing rsyslog ratelimiting for some extra information on the per-process ratelimiting.

-- they did not account for the actual message origin, so two processes emitting an equally-looking messsage triggered the repeated message reduction code
+they did not account for the actual message origin, so two processes emitting an equally-looking message triggered the repeated message reduction code

 repeat message processing could be set on a per-action basis, which has switched to per-input basis for 7.3.2 and above

 While turning this feature on can save some space in logs, most log analysis tools need to see the repeated messages, they can’t handle the “last message repeated” format.

 This is a feature that worked decades ago when logs were small and reviewed by a human, it fails badly on high volume logs processed by tools.